 - Online Exhibits

 The Valdez Museum & Historical Archive joins the National Endowment for the Arts, Blue Star Families, and 2,000 art exhibits, science centers, and museums across America to offer free admission to all active-duty military personnel and their families during the summer months.
 Active duty military include Army, Navy, Air Force, Marines, Coast Guard and active duty National Guard plus active duty Reserve members.
-Now in its 10th year, the program has a new start date of Saturday, May 21, 2022, Armed Forces Day.
-It ends on Monday, September 5, 2022, Labor Day.
+The 2023 program will begin on Armed Forces Day, Saturday, May 20, 2023, and end on Labor Day, Monday, September 4, 2023.
+Find the list of participating museums at arts.gov/bluestarmuseums.

 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America to offer free admission to the nation’s active duty military personnel including National Guard and Reserve and their families each summer.
 The program begins on Armed Forces Day in mid-May and ends on Labor Day at the beginning of September.

 Typically, more than 2,000 museums across America participate in Blue Star Museums each summer.
 These include children’s museums, art museums, history and science museums, zoos, and nature centers.
 You can find participating museums at arts.gov/bluestarmuseums.